5 from 7 votes

 My Best Cooking Tips for Making Chocolate Fudge With Sweetened Condensed Milk

-1. Low and Slow Wins the Race: Don’t rush the melting process.
-Keep the heat on low and stir constantly.
+1. Don’t rush the melting process: Keep the heat on low and stir constantly.
 High heat can scorch the chocolate or make the mixture seize, and no one, not even Martha Stewart, can rescue burnt fudge.

 2. Use Good Chocolate Chips: The better the chocolate, the better the fudge.
 Cheap chocolate chips will work, but if you’re making this for gifts (or yourself, let’s be honest), splurge on a brand you love eating straight from the bag.